FabioMai/BookAppReact/README.md

 ### React Book App
 Learning React by creating a personal library app.
 Create your own book collection, add friends and see what your friends are reading (work in progress).
+As it's meant as a PWA that is primarily mobile, responsiveness for the desktop version has yet to be implemented.
+Check it out on mobile or emulate a mobile viewport via the dev tools of your browser!

 Check out the demo: https://personal-library.netlify.com/